 The bottom line is that Feng Shui can empower us all in terms of our health, wealth and relationships.
 A good choice of consultant is one who embodies and represents all these areas, rather than one who is in poor health, money grabbing, or one who is constantly out of relationship with their family or former clients.
 It is your choice!

-In general prices range from several hundred dollars upwards.
-Some consultants charge on an hourly basis, whilst others (particularly in Hong Kong), charge a fixed rate based on a price per square foot.
-On the whole a consultation for an average sized 3 bedroom family home should take 2 – 3 hours to complete and cost anywhere between $380 to $880, with perhaps the higher price including full Flying Star analysis and a detailed written report with a floor plan and Bazi analysis.
+Some feng shui consultants charge on an hourly basis, whilst others (particularly in Hong Kong), charge a fixed rate based on a price per square foot.
+On the whole a consultation for an average sized 3 bedroom family home should take 2 – 3 hours to complete and cost anywhere between $800 to $1000, with perhaps the higher price including full Flying Star analysis and a detailed written report with a floor plan and Bazi analysis.
 Also fees for commercial sites are likely to be considerably more due to the complexity and size of the project.

 Another consideration is whether they are offering any optional extras – do they provide Feng Shui remedies, water features etc and if so, are they vital to the consultation and do you have to buy them from the consultant, or can they be bought by online or elsewhere.